-In the Arduino IoT Cloud tutorial, I have explained how to set up FREE Arduino IoT Cloud account to connect ESP8266 or ESP32 and control the appliances with Amazon Alexa and Arduino IoT cloud web dashboard and mobile app.
+In the Arduino IoT Cloud tutorial, I have explained how to set up a FREE Arduino IoT Cloud account to connect ESP8266 or ESP32 and control the appliances with Amazon Alexa and Arduino IoT Cloud web dashboard and mobile app.

 Related Article: